brettz9/nogin/README.md

 mongod
 ```

-4. From within the node-login directory start the server.
+4. From within the nogin directory start the server.

 ```sh
 node app